 In technology savvy companies and accounting firms cloud hosting is really popular.
-If you are thinking about hosting a website or accounting software then both shared hosting and dedicated hosting are efficient in streamlining your business processes.
-Both of the plans assure that you are rendered best-in-class security, uptime, and round-the-clock access.
+If you are thinking about hosting a website or accounting software, both shared hosting and dedicated hosting are efficient in streamlining your business processes.
+Both of the plans assure that you render best-in-class security, uptime, and round-the-clock access.
 But different users have different needs, and hence it is important to make the right choice.
 Accounting firms prefer to host Quickbooks and other accounting software on the cloud.

 With QuickBooks hosting, you can access your QuickBooks software from a cloud server where all your data is stored.
 With the credentials, you can use the software and access the data remotely.
 For any business to be successful, a highly functional website is necessary.
 Cloud-based web hosting makes the business more accessible to its customers since many customers connect with a business through their website.

-Let us dig a little deeper into dedicated hosting and shared hosting, to see what sets them apart.
+Let us dig a little deeper into shared hosting vs dedicated server, to see what sets them apart.

-A key difference between Shared Hosting and Dedicated Hosting
+A key difference between Shared Hosting vs Dedicated Hosting

 In a shared server there are other customer’s websites, apps or software hosted too.
 The root server access is with the server provider.
-You will get your own cPanel access but the amount of bandwidth, priority you are allotted is limited because it is a shared server and you need to pay extra if you surpass the allotted bandwidth.
+You will get your cPanel access, but the amount of bandwidth, priority you allot is limited because it is a shared server.
+You need to pay extra if you surpass the allotted bandwidth.
 If you use a dedicated server you can adjust according to traffic spikes and miscellaneous performance stress.
-It increases security making it difficult to hack which is suitable for the large corporate accounts.
+It increases security making it difficult to hack which is suitable for large corporate accounts.
 Shared hosting is more cost-effective and dedicated hosting gives you full control over the server making it more scalable and secure.

 What is Dedicated Hosting?

-Dedicated servers are more expensive because the price is influenced by the number of resources that are provided like bandwidth, storage space, RAM, software packages.
+Dedicated servers are more expensive because the price influence by the number of resources that provide bandwidth, storage space, RAM, and software packages.
 Some of the popular dedicated hosting providers are HostGator, GoDaddy Hosting, A2 Hosting, InMotion, etc.

 What is Shared Hosting?

 Shared hosting is a hosting option where a single physical server hosts multiple user sites, apps, or accounting software.
-Each user gets access to a segment of the server and in that segment, their site, accounting software, or app is hosted.
+Each user gets access to a server segment and their site, accounting software, or app hosts in that segment.
 A shared server can host hundreds of different users.

 Usually, you’ll have no knowledge of who you are sharing your server with and each customer has a limit on the total amount of server resources they can use but that will depend on which hosting package you choose.
 Some of the popular shared hosting providers are Bluehost, WPEngine, Hostinger, HostGator, Dreamhost, etc.